 - Fill Rate Control and Displaced Air Exhaust – Complete control of the product passing through the filling head must be maintained to facilitate a steady filling rate.
 The filling head must also allow for the exhaust of displaced air to prevent dust and pressurization of the FIBC during filling.

-- Robust construction – to insure long life and protection from potential damage from fork lift trucks.
+- Robust construction – Robust construction will ensure long life and protection from potential damage from fork lift trucks.

-- Operator Access – Ease of access to:
+- Operator Access – Ensure operator ease of access to:

 - Pallet Magazine/Stacker – Several pallets can be placed ready for the filling operation to commence.
 This equipment then selects a lone pallet from the stack to be sent to the filling machine.

 - Slip Sheet Dispenser – A slip sheet is then placed on the pallet automatically prior to filling.

 - Automatic Bag Loop Release – Once the bag is filled it is automatically released from the filling machine ready for automatic removal.
 Take Off/Accumulation Conveyor – The filled bag is then conveyed away, allowing a new bag to be placed ready for filling.

 - Spinning Head – This is an attachment to the filling head suitable for use with ‘baffle’ bags and granules where vibration alone is not capable of both de-aerating and dispersing the product.
 The Spinning Head disperses the product stream as it enters the bag to achieve an even fill.